WAVE-Lab-Williams/wong-thesis-template/README.md

 This template was built for a Dept. of Psychology dissertation, so citations are currently set to APA style and many conveniences required for a more math-heavy document are missing (symbol glossary, math environment layout settings, etc.)

-This template shamelessly steals from the much fancier template
+This template shamelessly steals from the [Kaobook theme](https://github.com/fmarotta/kaobook)

+Template built by [Doug Wong](https://github.com/dougUCN), and is a nicer version of his [Indiana University thesis](https://github.com/dougUCN/thesis)

 ## Build